MetaMask/metamask-mobile/app/component-library/components/Banners/Banner/foundation/BannerBase/README.md

 # BannerBase

-BannerBase is a foundational component, which serves as a base for any inline notification.
+BannerBase serves as a base for all banner variants.
+It contains  standard props such as information and related actions.

 ## BannerBase Props